alanajane/project-gander/README.md

 ## Technologies Used

+* MongoDB and Mongoose
-* Javascript
+* Express
 * node.js
-* Express
-* MongoDB
-* Mongoose
 * EJS
+* Javascript
 * Bootstrap
 * Deployed with Heroku

-## New skills gained

-* Wireframing - first time creating wireframes
-* Figma - used for the first time for wireframing and app design

 ## Approach Taken

 ## Wireframes

+## Ideas for future features

+* Insights - interesting insights from the the user's dating data, such as how many dates total, dates this month/year, most dates with which person, source (e.g. Bumble).

 ## Unsolved problems